COMMON BROWN LEMUR

 Conservation Status and Threats

-The International Union for Conservation of Nature lists the common brown lemur as Vulnerable (IUCN, 2018), appearing on the IUCN’s Red List of Threatened Species.
-Their population has been declining at an estimated rate of 30% per 24 years (three generations).
-They are primarily threatened by habitat loss, hunting, and the pet trade.
+The International Union for Conservation of Nature lists the common brown lemur as Vulnerable (IUCN, 2018), appearing on the IUCN Red List of Threatened Species.

 Conservation Efforts

-Brown lemurs appear in Appendix I of the Convention on International Trade in Endangered Species (CITES).
-Many governmental agencies and international and non-profit organizations are actively working to protect them.
+Many governmental and international agencies, as well as non-profit organizations, are actively working to protect lemurs.
 The Hannover Institute of Zoology is one example.
-They monitor lemur populations, collect data, provide education, and focus on species adaptation in the face of climate change.
+They monitor lemur populations, collect data, provide education, and focus on the species’ adaptation to climate change.
 They work closely with the two main universities in Madagascar, local authorities, and the Malagasy population on conservation efforts.
-The Wildlife Conservation Society is another.
-They monitor lemur populations and conduct field research.
+The Wildlife Conservation Society monitors lemur populations and conducts field research.
 They also work with the Malagasy Government on ways to enforce regulations.
-Antananarivo University’s GERD group was created in 1994.
+Antananarivo University’s GERP group (Groupe d’Etude et de Recherche sur le Primates) was created in 1994.
 Their primary goals are research and conservation plans, which include animal relocation to areas with healthier forests.
 They work closely with educators and local communities.
-Madagasikar Voakajy, yet another group, implemented a monitoring program using camera traps.
-They provide education to primary school students and encourage community associations to manage natural resources and create sustainable jobs for women and young people.
-Others, like Planet Madagascar or Eden Reforestation, focus on planting trees and preventing wild fires.

 Ecotourism provides some income to local people.
 Protected areas receive about half of the fees collected from visitors who come to admire the beauty and biodiversity of this island.
-Many businesses in the world participate in carbon-offset programs.
-They buy credits to compensate for their excess carbon emissions and finance reforestation.
-Unfortunately, environmentalists agree these programs are insufficient.
-Only a small part of the funds collected reach the poorest populations who exploit the forest for their livelihood.
+Many businesses in the world participate in carbon offset programs.
+They buy credits to offset their excess carbon emissions and to finance reforestation.
+Unfortunately, environmentalists agree that these programs are insufficient.
+Only a small portion of the funds collected reaches the poorest populations who rely on the forest for their livelihoods.

 References: